 By any measure, inflation is at historic highs in the United States.
 Its seemingly relentless rise has been stoked by strong consumer demand fueled by low interest rates and government stimulus; supply-chain disruptions; and higher food, energy, and commodity prices stemming from Russia’s invasion of Ukraine.
 The cost of shelter has also had a significant effect on inflation more recently.
 Finally, wage increases, which have been spurred by the strong job market, are reflected in the prices of goods and services and are thus another driver of inflation.

-But there are actually two primary measures of inflation: the Consumer Price Index (CPI) and the Personal Consumption Expenditures Index (PCE).
+But there are actually two primary measures of inflation: the Consumer Price Index (CPI) and the Personal Consumption Expenditures Price Index (PCE).
 What are the differences between the two?
 Why does the Fed prefer one over the other?
 And what are some of the issues that may drive future inflation increases?

 The CPI is released by the Bureau of Labor Statistics (see here for details and the latest release), and the PCE is issued by the Bureau of Economic Analysis (here for details).
 While both measure inflation based on a basket of goods, there are subtle differences between the indices: